 The structure of the paper is as follows.
 We present our database on systemic financial crisis dates as well as the different variables which we use to build our "experts" (predictive models) in section 2.
 In section 3, we describe the general methodology of sequential predictions and show how we can adapt it to our specific problem.
-An important issue in our case is the delayed revelation of information since we are seeking to predict pre-crisis periods, an information that is revealed only when a systemic crisis happens twelve quarters after the beginning of the precrisis period.
-In section 4 we present a horse race between a number of "off-the-shelf" experts (predictive models) present in the literature to which we add a few more experts (elastic-net logits) as well as bayesian averaging models and machine learning models (random forests, support vector machines, general additive models) to illustrate the power of our methodology.
+An important issue in our case is the delayed revelation of information since we are seeking to predict pre-crisis periods, an information that is revealed only when a systemic crisis happens twelve quarters after the beginning of the pre-crisis period.
+In section 4 we present a horse race between a number of "off-the-shelf" experts (predictive models) present in the literature to which we add a few more experts (elastic-net logits) as well as bayesian averaging models and machine learning and statistical models (random forests, support vector machines, general additive models) to illustrate the power of our methodology.
 We assess predictive ability using different model aggregation rules and we present a number of diagnostics.
 In all cases we uncover a time-varying subset of models which carry most of the information to predict financial crises.
 Among those models we also discuss which ones "flash red" at the right time.
-The quasi real-time forecast of our online aggregators is usually high and provides very informative signals for policy makers.
-We also present real-time forecasts using vintage data for France and the UK.
+Our online aggregators improve on the literature, beat individual models and provide very informative signals for policy makers.
 Section 5 concludes.